heistp/irtt/README.md

 _Planned for v1.0.0..._

+- Replace monotonic clock values in Windows with QueryPerformanceCounter calls
 - Add DSCP text values and return an error when ECN bits are passed to --dscp
 - Refactor packet manipulation to improve readability, prevent multiple validations and support unit tests